 =IFERROR(if(age<7, “0-7”,if(7<age<15, “8-15”, if(15<age<30, “16-30”, if(30<age<60, “31-60”, “60 and above”)))),”“)

-=SUMIF(Range, Criteria, Sum_Range) provides sum of values within cells IF the defined criteria is fulfilled.
+=SUMIF(Range, Criteria, Sum_Range) provides the sum of values within cells IF the defined criteria are fulfilled.

-=COUNTIF(Range, Criteria) provides count of cells within cells IF the defined criteria is fulfilled.
+=COUNTIF(Range, Criteria) provides a count of cells within cells IF the defined criteria are fulfilled.

-=AVERAGEIF(Range, Criteria, Average_Range) provides average of the values within cells IF the defined criteria is fulfilled.
+=AVERAGEIF(Range, Criteria, Average_Range) provides an average of the values within cells IF the defined criteria are fulfilled.

 Please see the image below to understand the above statements.

-CONCATENATE is a simple yet a very effective and useful function for many day-to-day operations in an office.
-This Function is also denoted by Ampersand (&) Sign and it is used for joining the values in difference cells.
+CONCATENATE is a simple yet very effective and useful function for many day-to-day operations in an office.
+This Function is also denoted by Ampersand (&) Sign and it is used for joining the values in different cells.